Transformative Wireless Inc.

 Investors

 TFWireless Inc is proudly supported by the National Science Foundation (NSF SBIR/STTR program).
-The startup is a recipient of the NSF STTR Phase I award.
+The startup is a recipient of the NSF STTR Phase I award as well as the SBIR Phase II award.
 The seed project of the founder at NASA JPL was funded by the Engineering and Physical Sciences Research Council (EPSRC), UK.

 Strategic Partners